 Blood cultures are preferred to ideally enable selection of the best antibiotic based on the microorganism detected.
 Lumbar puncture can be performed if meningitis is suspected.

 Treatment options for preseptal and orbital cellulitis can either be medical or surgical.
 Medical management of preseptal cellulitis includes administration of adequate antibiotic therapy to treat the infection and limit its spread.
 Patients with mild preseptal cellulitis who are older than one year of age can be treated in an outpatient setting with oral antibiotics.
 Antibiotics of choice should cover the most commonly implicated organisms, S. aureus and Streptococcus spp.

 Patients who have severe preseptal cellulitis or those who do not respond to oral antibiotic therapy should be admitted to the hospital for intravenous antibiotic therapy.
 Additionally, infants younger than one year of age who present with preseptal cellulitis should be treated in an inpatient setting regardless of the severity of the condition.

-Surgical intervention in preseptal cellulitis is rarely needed and is indicated in the case of following-
+Surgical intervention in patients with preseptal cellulitis is rarely needed and is indicated in the case of the following:

 |Oral antibiotics usually sufficient||Unasyn|